Earless seal: External anatomy

-Phocid respiratory and circulatory systems are adapted to allow diving to considerable depths, and they can spend a long time underwater between breaths.
-Air is forced from the lungs during a dive and into the upper respiratory passages, where gases cannot easily be absorbed into the bloodstream.
-This helps protect the seal from the bends.
+Phocid respiratory and circulatory systems are adapted to facilitate diving into considerable depths, allowing them to spend long periods of time underwater.
+When a seal dives, air is forced from the lungs and into the upper respiratory passages, where gases cannot easily be absorbed into the bloodstream, protecting it from the bends.
 The middle ear is also lined with blood sinuses that inflate during diving, helping to maintain a constant pressure.

-Phocids are more specialized for aquatic life than otariids.
-They lack external ears and have sleek, streamlined bodies.
-Retractable nipples, internal testicles, and an internal penile sheath provide further streamlining.
-A smooth layer of blubber lies underneath the skin.
-Phocids are able to divert blood flow to this layer to help control their temperatures.
+Phocid bodies are more specialized for aquatic life than otariids, as supported by the presence of ear holes (as opposed to external ears in fur seals), retractable nipples, internal testicles, and an internal penile sheath.
+Phocids are able to divert blood flow to a smooth layer of blubber underneath their skin to help regulate body temperature.

 Communication

 Unlike otariids, phocine seals do not communicate by "barking".
-Instead, they communicate by slapping the water and grunting, with a few species have been documented to clap at each other underwater.
+Instead, they communicate by slapping the water and grunting, with a few species having been documented to clap at each other underwater.
 One study published in Animal Behaviour found that seals use rhythmic percussive signalling (clapping) in both "agonistic interactions" and display behavior.

-Conversely, monachine seals are well known to vocalize: elephant seals often vocalize on land, with the bulls being well known for roaring to establish dominance and identifying themselves.
+Conversely, monachine seals are well known to vocalize: Elephant seals often vocalize on land, with the bulls being well known for roaring to establish dominance and identify themselves.
 The Weddell and leopard seals are well known for their underwater singing.

 Movements

 With short front flippers and because their rear flipper is unable to rotate, true seals cannot walk when out of the water like sea lions.
 As a result, they bounce themselves forward in a motion called galumphing; the polar explorer Edward Wilson referred to the motion as lolloping.
+It is also referred to as "worm-style" locomotion.